praful-vats/DIALFLO_BEA/README.md

 # DIALFLO_BEA

-A high-performance, scalable backend system for handling customer support queries.
-The system classifies user queries, fetches responses, caches frequent requests, and stores interactions efficiently.
+A scalable and high-performance backend system designed for a voice AI customer support agent.
+This system enables seamless customer interactions by classifying queries, providing predefined responses, caching frequent requests, and efficiently storing interactions in a database.

 ---